Timeline Showing Progress under Republic Regime

 Near the end of the Clinton Administration, in a meeting with Feminist Majority President Eleanor Smeal, Secretary of State Madeline Albright stated that, during her tenure, the State Department had received more letters advocating for Afghan women than on any other foreign policy.
 Secretary Albright attributed this outpouring of support for Afghan women to the Feminist Majority’s Campaign.

 To date, the Feminist Majority’s efforts have resulted in hundreds of millions of dollars in Congressional appropriations programs to benefit Afghan women, for funding for Afghan Women’s NGOs, the Afghanistan Independent Human Rights Commission (AIHRC) and the Ministry of Women’s Affairs.
-In 2013 the USAID announced a new program to support Afghan women called PROMOTE.
-The 5-year program is the largest single investment that the USAID has made to support the women of any nation.
-The project ends in 2019 and so far has trained of Afghan women in governmental, business, and non-profit leadership.
-It has helped women start businesses and non-profits as well as place women in government programs.
-The program is geared to Afghan women between the ages of 18 and 30 years old.
+Our advocacy and support has helped women start businesses and non-profits as well as place women in governmental and non-governmental programs.

 The Feminist Majority is working to ensure that the rights and needs of Afghan women and girls remain a priority.
 For Afghanistan to establish a stable democracy and a strong civil society, full empowerment, education, employment and access to health care for women and girls is imperative.
-It is also important for our own security to assist in sustaining the stability that women’s empowerment will bring to Afghanistan.
-In addition, the US must continue to help Afghan women to build on the progress that they have achieved.
-Millions of girls are going to school now and women have entered the paid workforce.
-Wherever the Taliban Forces have some control very small numbers of girls are able to go to school and few women are in the workforce, but there are still attacks aimed at deterring this advancement.
+It is also important for our own security to assist in sustaining the stability that women’s empowerment brings to Afghanistan.